 This is a club, not a bar, but if you feel like high heels and bling, check it out.
 Usually there’s no cover until 12:30AM and they have cheap shooters before then.

 JAG Hotel – Exile

 Greensleeves is an Irish pub with a surprising number of beers on tap, and their Happy Hour is 4-6PM everyday.
 There’s a really excellent martini bar upstairs called Loose Tie as well.
 It doesn’t have drink specials as far as I know, but it’s a good place to run to when your life is falling apart.

-Slam back a few pints of Wexford Wheat between 5PM to 7PM.
+This is my favourite Happy Hour.
+Slam back a few pints of Wexford Wheat between 4PM to 6PM in the main restaurant, and then move downstairs to the Underbelly to continue the 5pm-7pm happy hour there.
 (Or enjoy like a civilized person, whatever.)